appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

      * Create the core stylesheet files (required)

-       By convention Mlab places the majority of the styling for the template in two main files, with two subsidiary files if required.
-The styling needs to carefully consider the special requirements of the Mlab app editor development, as discussed above, however the actual styling itself is no different than standard web based styling.
+       By convention Appyoumake places the majority of the styling for the template in two main files, with two subsidiary files if required.
+The styling needs to carefully consider the special requirements of the Appyoumake app editor development, as discussed above, however the actual styling itself is no different than standard web based styling.
 See the end of this section about naming and placement these files.

         * [style.css (and possibly, style_dt.css and/or style_rt.css) ](TEMPLATES REFERENCE - CSS styling.md)